 The Superintendent/designee is authorized to release Board-approved student directory information.
 Approved “directory information” shall be: name, address, date and place of birth, student’s school email address, major field of study, photographs, video, pictures, participation in officially recognized activities and sports, photograph/picture, height and weight (if member of athletic team), dates of attendance, honors, degrees and awards received, and most recent educational institution attended.
 Any eligible student or parent/guardian who does not wish to have directory information released shall notify the Superintendent/designee in writing within thirty (30) calendar days after receiving notification of FERPA rights.

-Unless the parent/guardian or secondary school student requests in writing that the District not release such information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters upon their request.
+Unless the parent/guardian or student who has reached age 18 requests in writing that the District not release such information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters and institutions of higher education upon their request.

 The District allows for disclosure of directory information only to specific parties for specific purposes.
 Such limitations are specified in the student directory information notification.